SWaoter/xdp_samples/README.md

 Two programs that can show basics of the XDP.
 1. mss_fix.c

 This program will change MSS value of all incoming SYN-TCP packets.
+This will cause that MSS of all output packets will be <= 1400.

 You can change the final value, default is 1400.